Nature in Provence-Alpes-Côte d'Azur

 The small red damselfly (Ceriagrion tenellum).
 This tiny damselfly has a distinctive entirely red abdomen, russet legs and a coppery thorax, which differentiate it from the large red damselfly (Pyrrhosoma nymphula), the only other red dragonfly in the area.
 This species occurs in North Africa and most of Western Europe.

 Pyrgomorpha conica.
-This tiny grasshopper reaches 2 cm.
+This small grasshopper reaches 2 cm.
 Its cone-shaped head and thick antennae are distinctive.
-This is a juvenile, lacking fully developed wings.
-Difficult to spot, this species is found in spring in dry area, often on acid grounds.
+Difficult to spot, the juveniles of this species (see below) are found in spring in dry area, often on acid grounds.
 In France, this species only occurs along the mediterranean coast.

 Paratettix meridionalis.
 Even smaller than the previous species, this grasshopper barely reaches 1 cm !
 Highly mimic, it is difficult to spot.
 The pronotum (the plate above the thorax) is particularly long and extends beyond the length of the body.
 This species is usually found in sandy areas near small streams.
 In France, it occurs in the southern half of the country.

 Tetrix depressa.
 Found in the same habitat as the previous species, this Tetrix has a distinctively broad pronotum, with the middle crest forming a bump in the front part.
 It occurs in the southern half of France as well.